Trusted Dekalb County Traffic Court Lawyers

 Acceptable forms of payment include credit/debit card, cash, or money order.
 You may also pay by check at the court in person.

-Generally, if you choose not to contest the ticket, you can pay it prior to your court date and avoid appearing before the judge.
+Generally, if you choose not to contest the traffic ticket, you can pay it prior to your court date and avoid to appear in court before the judge.
 You could also choose to be present in court on the court date noted on your citation.
 Many courts also have online payment options.

 There are two categories of traffic citations in Georgia that come with a mandatory court appearance.